riccardobernardi/riccardobernardi.github.io/README.md

 (2019-2019) Took Italian's State certifications of Junior Engineer in Information Technology with a grade of 180/200.

 (2016-2019, 3 years) I took a bachelor's Degree in "Data Science".
 I Wrote a thesis about a new programming language oriented on machine learning and deep learning tasks.
+My grade was 100/110

 ## Organizations